ProjectLibertyLabs/reconnection-service/README.md

 ### Running the development environment

 Note: Check docker compose file for various services it will start.
+Note: If `graphQueue` is paused, then it means we are out of capacity and need to stake more capacity, in such cases the pause it put for one epoch and then it will resume automatically.

 1. Start the development environment